TERMS AND CONDITIONS FOR SUBSCRIPTION TO THE ZYNSTRA SERVICES

 3 Setup of the Services

 3.1 Each Party’s general responsibilities for setup of the Services are described in the Service Description.
-Following acceptance of the Order, Supplier will confirm with Customer’s technical contact, each Party’s detailed responsibilities and the timetable for making the Services available by the planned Commencement Date.
-Supplier must approve Customer’s internet connectivity specification.
+Following acceptance of the Order, Supplier will confirm with Customer’s contact, delivery estimates for the Hardware.
+Customer is responsible for ensuring their internet connectivity meets the specifications required in the Service Description.
 Customer is responsible for arranging for the approved internet connectivity service to be in place by the planned Commencement Date.